harsh-ps-2003/rumi/README.md

 A privacy-preserving discovery service design for mapping distinct identifiers to IDs without revealing any information to the server!

+## Use cases

+Imagine you download a typical messaging app.
+To find your friends, it usually asks for access to your entire contact list.
+You grant it permission (because you want to find your friends!), and the app uploads all your contacts' phone numbers (or sometimes even more data) to its servers.
+Here's why this is problematic:

+* Privacy Loss: The app now has a copy of all your contacts, even those who aren't using the app.
+This is a huge privacy risk.
+The app company could use this data for advertising, sell it to third parties, or it could be compromised in a data breach.

+* Lack of Control: You have little control over what happens to your contacts' data once it's on the app's servers.

+* Potential for Abuse: Even if the app company is well-intentioned, the data could be misused.
+Imagine a rogue employee accessing your contact list, or a government demanding access to the data.

+The motivating solution - Imagine a new messaging app.
+Users want to find their existing contacts who are also on the app, without revealing their entire contact list to the service.
+Basically a [Private Set Intersection](https://en.wikipedia.org/wiki/Private_set_intersection)!

+The phone number is the public identifier, while the UUID is private to the app.
+The user's contact list is private and remains on the phone.
+The app only processes individual contacts from this list one at a time, locally, preventing the server from ever seeing the complete list.

+This system allows the client to check for matches in the server's database without the server ever learning the client's contact list or the UUIDs of those contacts.
+The client only learns the UUIDs of contacts that are present in the server's database, and only if the client already knows the corresponding phone number.
+This achieves the desired privacy-preserving contact discovery.

+Why not just hash the entire contact list and send it to the server?

+> This is what many apps used to do (and some still do).
+It's incredibly insecure.
+The server gets a complete list of hashed phone numbers, which can be attacked using rainbow tables or brute-force methods.

+Why not just send the hashed phone number to the server for each lookup?

+> This is better than sending the whole list, but it still leaks information.
+The server can build a profile of which phone numbers a user is interested in.

+## Demo

+First set `UUID=$(uuidgen)` to create a random UUID.

+Then, to start the server, run `cargo run --bin server` in one terminal.
+The server will start with 100 demo identifiers (1000000000 through 1000000099).
+Register the identifier you want to lookup later using `cargo run --bin client register 1000000042 $UUID` Run `cargo run --bin client lookup 1000000042` in another terminal to start the client and lookup for a valid identifier.
+Run `cargo run --bin client lookup 9999999999` to lookup a invalid identifier.

+The registration process isn't a simple "add to list" operation.
+It's a carefully designed cryptographic protocol that ensures:
+The server never learns the cleartext phone number.
+The server never learns the cleartext UUID.
+The server cannot link a phone number to its corresponding UUID without the client's cooperation (specifically, without the client's secret).
+The server's access patterns are hidden by ORAM.
+This privacy is maintained even during the lookup phase.
+The server facilitates the matching process, but it remains oblivious to the actual values being matched.

 ## Protocol Flow

 ```mermaid